rehierl/abstract-properties/14-x-types-of-scopes/14-2-types-of-properties/1-0-types-of-properties.md

 One can assume that there are no more than four types of abstract properties, each of which is defined based on the corresponding scope.
-Because of that, a type-x property can be understood to be defined such that its scope is the type-x scope of its defining node.
+Because of that, **a type-x property** can be understood to be defined such that its scope is the type-x scope of its defining node.

-* **a type-x property is a property with a type-x scope**
+* a type-x property is a property with a type-x scope

 Note that these scopes need to be seen as "default scopes".
-That is, depending on a given context (e.g. rank values) it may or may not be possible to restrict a property's scope to a prefix of its default scope.
+That is, depending on a given context (e.g. rank values) **extensions** may or may not be allowed to restrict the scope of a property to a prefix of its default scope.

-* **extensions may or may not restrict the default scope to a prefix**
+* extensions may or may not restrict the default scope to a prefix

 <!-- ======================================================================= -->
 ## box-/line-based visualizations